tboccuto/blog/README.md

 # README

 A blog built with Ruby on Rails framework.
-Also uses the gem 'devise' for user authentication and Admin log-in
+Also uses the gem 'devise' for user authentication and admin log-in

 Things you may want to cover: